questdb/py-questdb-client/docs/sender.rst

 Overview
 ========

-The :class:`questdb.ingress.Sender` class is a client that inserts rows into QuestDB via the
+The :class:`Sender <questdb.ingress.Sender>` class is a client that inserts rows into QuestDB via the
 `ILP protocol <https://questdb.io/docs/reference/api/ilp/overview/>`_, with support for both ILP over TCP and the newer and recommended ILP over HTTP.
 The sender also supports TLS and authentication.